jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 * HTTP responses
 * Input streams
 * Output streams
+* [...]

-KivaKit *File* uses a service provider interface (SPI) to allow new filesystems to be added.
-The *kivakit-extensions* project provides access the following filesystems:
+KivaKit *File* is a special resource.
+It uses a service provider interface (SPI) to permit new filesystems to be added.
+The *kivakit-extensions* project provides implementations for the following filesystems:

 * HDFS files
 * S3 objects